Frequently Asked Questions

 For example, white bread has a high GI, but spreading the same white bread with macadamia butter reduces the GI.
 Better still, eating a handful of macadamias instead of the white bread doesn’t increase blood glucose levels at all.

 For many people whose insulin is not working as it should (called insulin resistance), nuts are an ideal snack and a healthy addition to meals.
 To find out more about GI, go to glycemicindex.com.

 Are macadamias good for diabetes?

 Macadamias are an ideal food for people with diabetes and pre-diabetes.
-A review of studies found eating nuts helps improve glycemic control (blood glucose levels) 28
+A review of studies found that eating nuts helps improve glycemic control (blood glucose levels)22

-. in people with type 2 diabetes.
-Adding nuts to carbohydrate-rich foods actually lowers the glycemic index (GI) of that meal or snack, and that’s a good thing29
+in people with type 2 diabetes.
+Adding nuts to carbohydrate-rich foods actually lowers the glycemic index (GI) of that meal or snack, which is good news for people with diabetes.43

-.
-Nuts help with prevention as well.
-An analysis of many studies involving 500,000 people found eating 30g of nuts four times a week reduced the risk of developing type 2 diabetes by 13%31
+Nuts help with diabetes prevention as well.
+An analysis of multiple studies involving 500,000 people found eating 30g of nuts four times a week reduced the risk of developing type 2 diabetes by 13%.25

 explaining the benefits of macadamias and diabetes management or read more about the diabetes-friendly characteristics of Australian macadamias.

-Fibre is essential for good gut health and macadamias contain around 2g fibre per 30g serve, which is similar to the amount in a slice of wholemeal bread.
-Fibre not only helps to maintain good bowel health but also good blood cholesterol levels.32
+Fibre is essential for good gut health and macadamias contain around 2g of dietary fibre per handful (or 30g serve), which is similar to the amount of fibre in a slice of wholemeal bread.
+Fibre not only helps to maintain good bowel and gut health but good blood cholesterol levels too.44

 Aren’t raw macadamias better for you than roasted ones?